 The BGH has confirmed its long line of jurisdiction that a violation of due process by the arbitral tribunal – in terms of German constitutional law, a violation of the right to be heard – that may have influenced the result reached by such tribunal constitutes a violation of domestic or international public policy, or both.
 Such domestic award is to be annulled even if it had been issued in an international arbitration.21 A foreign award may not be recognised in accordance with Article V, Section 2(b) of the New York Convention,22 should the arbitral tribunal have violated a party's right of due process.
 If the court itself has violated the due process requirement in the course of annulment or enforcement proceedings, its decision may be reviewed by the BGH regardless of whether the violation itself may have influenced the result of these proceedings.23 Arbitral tribunals in their awards and courts in enforcement or annulment proceedings are obliged to deal in their reasonings with the central parts of the pleadings of the parties.
 If this is not done, or is done by way of empty formulae alone, this constitutes a violation of due process.24

 In all other matters, German courts almost never annul a domestic award or refuse the recognition and enforcement of a foreign award because of an alleged violation of public policy.
-The underlying reason for this restrictive approach is the internationally recognised principle that inhibits the courts to conduct a révision au fond of an award.25 Even if a German state court judge by applying compulsory German law would have come to a different result than the arbitral tribunal, there is no automatic violation of public policy.
-Such violation is only to be assumed in ‘extreme exceptional cases'.26 It requires the violation of ‘the most basic principles of German law, in particular the violation of constitutional basic rights'.27 There are some very recent examples of what the BGH does not regard to be a violation of public policy when:
+The underlying reason for this restrictive approach is the internationally recognised principle that inhibits the courts to check the substantive reasoning of an award.25 Even if a German state court judge by applying compulsory German law would have come to a different result than the arbitral tribunal, there is no automatic violation of public policy.
+Such violation is only to be assumed in 'extreme exceptional cases'.26 It requires the violation of 'the most basic principles of German law, in particular the violation of constitutional basic rights'.27 There are some very recent examples of what the BGH does not regard to be a violation of public policy when:

-- a a tribunal did not apply correctly a regulation that is based on a statutory norm;28
+- a tribunal did not apply correctly a regulation that is based on a statutory norm;28

 The structure of German courts in matters of arbitration